mantidproject/mantid/docs/source/algorithms/LoadDNSEvent-v1.rst

 -----------

-This algorithm loads a DNS mesytec psd listmode file into an :ref:`EventWorkspace <EventWorkspace>`.
+This algorithm loads a DNS mesytec psd listmode file into an :ref:`EventWorkspace <EventWorkspace>`, it does not load the instrument definition.

 **Output**